CephaMK/alx-system_engineering-devops/0x01-shell_permissions/README.md

                              Group: no permission at all
-                             Other users: all the permissions. script file 10-mirror_permissions  sets the mode of the file hello the same as olleh’s mode.
+                             Other users: all the permissions. script file 10-mirror_permissions  sets the mode of the file hello the same as olleh’s mode. script file  11-directories_permissions  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed. script file 12-directory_permissions  creates a directory called my_dir with permissions 751 in the working directory.